+I told her again and she threw it at him, barely missing his head.
+I made her get up and give it to him and she threw it at him again.
+I told her to apologize, twice, and she said "Sorry!" in a very mean way.
+So we got into an argument and basically she said that she's an adult an she can have the living room whenever she wants and that my son should go in his room and she doesn't have to share the TV.
+Of course we argued about that one.
 The point is, I don't feel comfortable leaving my son alone with her now.
 As a matter of fact, when he was 5, we moved back home with my parents and my sister.
 She was mad then when my son wanted to watch TV in the living room back at our old house.
 She actually pushed him into the coffee table and he hurt his back, not seriously, thank goodness.
 But she has gotten violent with him before over the TV and living room and I'm afraid she would do it again.
 My son is uncomfortable also.
 He doesn't want to go in there without me.
 He was apprehensive about coming into the living room after the incident.
 He followed me around the house after the incident.
 He didn't want me to tell her to leave the living room tonight because he thought she would get mad.

 I emailed our social worker at DDA to ask her to look into housing for her and it is imperative that she gets it.
 I'm not jeopardizing my son's safety.
 Nor risk having him taken away from me because of her.
 (I'm a single parent).She may not do anything to him but I'm not taking any chances.
 I even feel uncomfortable.